 In Slovenia, electricity from renewable sources is promoted through a feed-in tariff (so called "guaranteed purchase") and a premium tariff (so called "operating premium"), both granted through a tender procedure.
 Renewable energy sources for heating purposes are promoted mainly through loans on concessional terms and subsidies.
-The main incentive for renewable energy use in transport are tax exemptions and subsidies.
+The main incentive for renewable energy use in transport are a biofuels quota scheme, tax exemptions and subsidies.